Jon Whitmore Counselling

 Therapy outdoors

-I primarily offer therapy in outdoor spaces as I recognize the therapeutic value of being outdoors.
-I am committed to using, and actively involving, the outdoor setting as a third party in the therapy, to further support you during our time together.
+When I do work outside, I am committed to using, and actively involving, the outdoor setting as a third party in the therapy, to further support you during our time together.
 The effect of being outdoors is likely to help you be in the ‘here and now’, and access your conscious and unconscious emotional state.

 My focus is building a space that feels safe and comfortable, which fosters trust and honesty, and which facilitates the sharing of your more difficult thoughts and experiences; such an environment provides the best opportunity for us to find clarity in your situation, and what you want to work on.
 Furthermore, the stress recovery effects of being in natural spaces will help with returning you to a more regulated state at the end of the session, where necessary, so you are able to step out of the therapeutic space and return to your daily life safely.